testomatio/block-editor/README.md

   // Persist markdown to your backend or trigger app logic. console.log(markdown);
 }, editor);

+return (
+  <BlockNoteView
+    editor={editor}
+    className={testomatioEditorClassName}
+    slashMenu={false}
+  />
+);
 ```

 3. **Work with Markdown**

 - `markdownToBlocks(markdown: string)` converts Testomatio Markdown into BlockNote block definitions ready for insertion.
 - `blocksToMarkdown(blocks)` serialises editor content back into Markdown for storing or syncing.
+- `testomatioEditorClassName` gives you the `markdown` wrapper class so the editor inherits the same Tailwind typography styles as your read-only view.

 4. **Blocks Available**